thotro/arduino-dw1000/README.md

 Usage
 -----

 General usage of the DW1000 library is depicted below.
-Please see the Arduino test example codes for more up-to-date and operational reference usage.
+Please see the Arduino test example codes (described in the [project structure](../../wiki/Project-structure)) for more up-to-date and operational reference usage.

 At the moment the library contains two types:
  * **DW1000:** The statically accessible entity to work with your modules.
 Offers a variety of configuration options and manages module states and actions.

  * **DW1000Time:** Container entities that handle DW1000 specific timing values.
-These are required to allow accurate timestamps and time based computations; they aid in avoiding potential precision and capacity problems of standard number formats in Arduino and basically are wrapper objects for 64-bit unsigned integer data types; most importantly they take care of all bit-to-time-and-distance (and vice versa) conversions.
+These are required to allow accurate timestamps and time based computations; they aid in avoiding potential precision and capacity problems of standard number formats in Arduino and basically are wrapper objects for 64-bit signed integer data types; most importantly they take care of all bit-to-time-and-distance (and vice versa) conversions.

-API docs for the library will shortly follow.

 ```Arduino
 #include <DW1000.h>